wghile/pokemon-express/README.md

 ## About

-Simple Pokémon application built using Express framework and JSX view engine.
-Created Index, New, Create, and Show routes to display Pokémon images.
+Simple Pokémon application built using Node, Express framework and JSX view engine.
+Created Index, New, Delete, Update, Create, Edit and Show routes to display Pokémon images.
 To navigate to the next page click on the Pokéball.

 ### Installation Instructions